r4dx/terraform-aws-jmeter/README.md

   [ec2-user@<HOSTNAME> jmeter-master]$ python master_start.py
   ```

   N.B.
-It require some time to start slave nodes and in case they're didn't for some reason, you can do it manually by SSHing to slave nodes and executing `/apache-jmeter-3.0/bin/jmeter-server` command
+It requires some time to start slave nodes and in case they're didn't for some reason, you can do it manually by SSHing to slave nodes and executing `/apache-jmeter-3.0/bin/jmeter-server` command
 6. You can destroy the infrastructure with `terraform destroy`

 # How does it work